bertozzivill/train-the-trainers/episodes/skill-with-practice.md

-In order to effectively root out pre-existing misconceptions that need to be un-learned and stop quietly developing misconceptions in their tracks, an Instructor needs to be actively and persistently looking for them.
+In order to effectively root out pre-existing misconceptions that need to be un-learned and stop quietly developing misconceptions in their tracks, an instructor needs to be actively and persistently looking for them.
 But how?

 Like so many challenges we will discuss in this training, the answer is **feedback**.
 In this case, we want feedback that allows us to **assess** the developing mental model of a trainee in highly specific ways, to verify that learning